 The Trust advertises one RFP through a competitive bidding process for all Phase 2 GIT Funding Scopes of Work in a fiscal year to seek applicants.
 The Trust formally opens the online application on the Trust website and keeps the solicitation open for at least 30 days.
 The Trust pulls the submitted applications from the online portal and sends a request for subject matter expert reviewers, including GIT Team reviewers for each project.
-The Trust compiles scores and comment submitted to the online portal and may schedule conference calls as needed with technical reviewers to determine winning applications and discuss rationale for choice.
-The Trust writes the awards letters as either grants or contracts and sends to winning applicants.
+The Trust compiles scores and comments submitted and may schedule conference calls as needed with technical reviewers to determine winning applications and discuss rationale for choice.
+The Trust writes the award letters as either grants or contracts and sends to winning applicants.